robertzk/rfinance17-notes/regtech.md

 "Not really look at email length.
 Look at what's abnormal based on a rolling basis relative to a training period."

+### Remainder

+Fig 11.
+Email networks
+Fig 12.
+She had no figure 12....
+Fig 13.
+Vocabulary trends
+"profits" -> how does trending of that word across email make an impact?